 The Medicare Intravenous Immune Globulin (IVIG) Demonstration is being implemented to evaluate the benefits of providing payment and items for services needed for the in-home administration of intravenous immune globulin for the treatment of primary immune deficiency disease (PIDD).

 In order to participate in this demonstration, beneficiaries must complete and submit an application form.
-All applications must be signed by the beneficiary as well as his or her physician.
+The beneficiary as well as his or her physician must sign all applications.
 Beneficiaries must meet specified eligibility requirements including being covered under the original Medicare fee-for-service program and not enrolled in a Medicare Advantage plan, have Part B, and require IVIG for the treatment of PIDD.
 Since the number of participants and funding for the demonstration are limited under the law, submission of an application does not guarantee that a beneficiary will be accepted to participate in the demonstration.

-Services covered under the demonstration shall be provided and billed by the specialty pharmacies that provide the immune globulin drug, which is already covered under Medicare Part B. The new demonstration covered services will be paid as a single bundle and will be subject to coinsurance and deductible in the same manner as other Part B services.
+Services covered under the demonstration shall be provided and billed by the specialty pharmacies that provide the immune globulin drug, which is already covered under Medicare Part B. The demonstration covered services are paid as a single bundle and are subject to coinsurance and deductible in the same manner as other Part B services.
 Home health agencies are not eligible to bill for services covered under the demonstration but may still bill for services related to the administration of IVIG that are covered under the payment for a home health episode of care.